-While there have been some conflicting results concerning the efficacy of glucosamine in dogs, the good news is that both glucosamine and chondroitin have been shown to be bioavailable after oral supplementation (4).
-Studies have also revealed that chondroitin displays significant accumulation upon multiple dosages (4).
+While there have been some conflicting results concerning the efficacy of glucosamine in dogs, the good news is that both glucosamine and chondroitin have been shown to be bioavailable after oral supplementation.
+Studies have also revealed that chondroitin displays significant accumulation upon multiple dosages.
 This cumulative effect has been demonstrated before with Glu/CS.

 And even more research reports that glucosamine is beneficial for dogs with osteoarthritis and joint inflammation.

-McCarthy and colleagues found that dogs treated with oral Glu/CS showed improvements in veterinarian scores for pain, weight-bearing and severity of the condition by day 70 of supplementation (5).
+McCarthy and colleagues found that dogs treated with oral Glu/CS showed improvements in veterinarian scores for pain, weight-bearing, and severity of the condition by day 70 of supplementation.

-Another study in client-owned dogs found a significant reduction in pain at 90 days with the maximal benefits observed at 150 days when dogs received Glu/CS (6).
+Another study in client-owned dogs found a significant reduction in pain at 90 days, with maximal benefits observed at 150 days when dogs received Glu/CS.

-In the research highlighted above, none of the dogs receiving the dietary Glu/CS showed any signs of adverse side effects (5-7).
-While there have been questions about glucosamine side effects in dogs, studies have shown that oral glucosamine appears to be well tolerated by both animals and humans (8).
+Yes!
+In the research highlighted above, none of the dogs receiving the dietary Glu/CS showed any signs of adverse side effects.
+While there have been questions about glucosamine side effects in dogs, studies have shown that oral glucosamine appears to be well tolerated by both animals and humans.

-Glucosamine continues to be a highly recommended joint health supplement for dogs by veterinarians.
+Glucosamine continues to be highly recommended as a joint health supplement for dogs by veterinarians.
 Many dog owners take glucosamine themselves and report a beneficial effect, making them receptive to the idea of giving it to their pets.